About the National Fibromyalgia Association (NFA)

 Terence Starz, MD

 Todd J Swick, MD

 David Williams, PhD

 The National Fibromyalgia Association is a 501(c) 3 nonprofit organization whose mission is to develop and execute programs dedicated to improving the quality of life for people with fibromyalgia.

 The NFA has accomplished a great deal and continues to carry out a wide array of programs to meet their mission.

 Assistance to local support groups, providing them with FM information (thousands of handouts and posters for health fairs and community events), national contacts and referrals, and assistance with establishing and maintaining support groups.

 Patient information and education through international conferences, regional seminars, brochures, informational handouts, video and audio tapes, newsletters, and a award winning website.
 Telephone assistance and online assistance gives patients one-on-one help.

+The New!
 Fibromyalgia AWARE Magazine.
 For 10 million Americans, finding a reliable source of information about fibromyalgia has been almost as challenging as the illness itself!
-AWARE was the first and remains the only consumer magazine all about fibromyalgia that offers straightforward, insightful information and support.

-Leaders Against Pain Coalition, an annual workshop for FM support group leader scholarship winners, who take part in a multi faceted program that provides, advocacy, media and leadership techniques.
-To date over 100 individuals have participated in the NFA’s LAP Coalition program.
+Leaders Against Pain, an annual workshop for FM support group leader scholarship winners, who take part in a multi faceted program that provides, advocacy, media and leadership techniques.
+To date over 325 individuals have participated in the NFA’s LAP Coalition program.